1725 S. Nova Rd. Unit B6. South Daytona, Fl. 32119

 Have you seen Palmetto Bugs?
 Water Bugs? or signs of a Cockroach infestation?
 Read on and learn all about Cockroaches and Palmetto bugs.
-When it comes to seeing Palmetto bugs, a common occurrence in Florida, one may let you know that you might have a bigger problem than you think.
+When it comes to seeing Palmetto bugs, a common occurrence in Florida, one may tell you that you might have a bigger problem than you think.
 In addition to Palmetto Bugs being unsightly, they can also pose health hazards and cockroach health risks.
-When Plametto bugs infest, they drastically increase the danger presented by these insects.
+When Palmetto bugs infest, they drastically increase the danger these insects present.

 Because Palmetto bugs are drawn to water sources and human food, they prefer the same living conditions as human homes.
 Having Palmetto Bugs will drastically increase the risks of contaminating the health of your household.
 Palmetto bugs defecate and release their bowels by urinating and regurgitating any food sources they encounter.
-Palmetto Bugs are responsible for spreading pathogens, bacteria, parasites, and viruses.
+Palmetto Bugs spread pathogens, bacteria, parasites, and viruses.
 Bacteria inside Palmetto bugs have also been known to transmit to humans, resulting in various sicknesses.
 Palmetto Bugs have also been responsible for food-borne illnesses such as Salmonella bacteria from cross-contamination of food.
 Palmetto Bugs are also a culprit of allergens and asthma in children.

 How To Get Rid Of Palmetto Bugs

 Besides regular pest control applications from Imperial Pest Prevention, we recommend these Palmetto Bug Elimination Tips to help you keep your home Palmetto bug Free—tips to prevent the breeding of Palmetto Bugs.

-Eliminating unwanted food sources, water-damaged areas, moisture-ridden conditions, and harboring sites is one of the most important factors to a successful long-term plan to eradicate the Palmetto Bug.
+Eliminating unwanted food sources, water-damaged areas, moisture-ridden conditions, and harboring sites is one of the most critical factors in a successful long-term plan to eradicate the Palmetto Bug.
 Sanitation kitchens and bathrooms are a must for a Palmetto Bug-free property.